Key takeaways

 Subsidy eligibility is based on income (ACA-specific MAGI).
 To qualify for a subsidy, a household must have an income of at least 100% of the federal poverty level (or above 138% of the federal poverty level in states that have expanded Medicaid).
 And although there is normally an income cap of 400% of the poverty level (discussed in more detail below), that does not apply from 2021 through 2025.
 Instead, subsidy eligibility is based on the cost of the benchmark plan relative to the person’s income.
 If it’s more than 8.5% of the person’s income (or a lower percentage, for people with lower incomes), a subsidy is generally available.

-But in addition to income, there are other factors that determine eligibility for premium subsidies.
+But in addition to income, other factors determine eligibility for premium subsidies.
 Let’s take a look at what they are:

 Can I get ACA subsidies if my employer offers health benefits?